Centre for Urban Policy and Local Governance

 It has been over a decade since provincial legal and regulatory frameworks for local government have been comprehensively reviewed and compared.
 We are building an inventory of information regarding the provincial-municipal relationship in each province and territory.

-The first research report, Power and Purpose: Canadian Municipal Law in Transition, was published in partnership with the University od Toronto’s Institute on Municipal Finance and Governance in February, 2020.
+Two research reports, Power and Purpose: Canadian Municipal Law in Transition and Theme and Variations: Metropolitan Governance in Canada, were published in partnership with the University of Toronto’s Institute on Municipal Finance and Governance in 2020.

 Join our mailing list